Stachys the Apostle

 Stachys the Apostle (Greek: Στάχυς, "ear-spike"; died 54) was the second bishop of Byzantium, from 38 to 54 AD according to tradition.

 Stachys is mentioned just one time in the New Testament as a person loved by Paul the Apostle (Romans 16:9).
 Other than that, all information regarding him comes from tradition.
 He seemed to be closely connected to Andrew the Apostle and Paul the Apostle.
-Eusebius quotes Origen as saying that Andrew had preached in Asia Minor and in Scythia, along the Black Sea as far as the Volga and Kiev, hence he became a patron saint of Romania and Russia.
+Eusebius quotes Origen as saying that Andrew had preached in Asia Minor and in Scythia, along the Black Sea as far as Kyiv and the Volga, hence he became a patron saint of Ukraine, Romania and Russia.
 According to tradition, Saint Andrew founded the See of Byzantium in 38, installing Stachys as bishop, a position he held for sixteen years.

 This See would later develop into the Patriarchate of Constantinople, having Apostle Andrew as its Patron Saint.
 Stachys founded a church at Argyropouli, and many people gathered there to hear him preach.